Christianity Vs. Cults

 Most of these groups preach truths from the Bible but mix in other doctrines that pervert the gospel.
 Galatians 5:9 warns, “A little leaven leavens the whole lump.”

 One warning sign of a cult is members being told they must shun everyone that’s not part of their group.
-It’s true believers need to set certain boundaries when relating to nonbelievers.
+It’s true believers need to set boundaries when relating to nonbelievers.
 2 Corinthians 6:17 says, “Come out from among them and be separate, says the Lord.
 Do not touch what is unclean, and I will receive you.”
 Jesus hung out with prostitutes and tax collectors not to become like them but to minister to them.
 We can demonstrate the love of God to unsaved friends and family members without partaking of sinful activities they may be involved in.

 Not long after I started attending a Full Gospel church in the early 1990s, my parents feared I had became part of a cult.
 Coming from traditional denominational backgrounds, they weren’t used to seeing someone in the family passionate about the Lord.
-What probably aroused their concerns the most was my temporarily distancing myself from them.
+What probably aroused their concerns was my temporarily distancing myself from them.
 This was in response to heated disagreements we had regarding decisions I made with my life.
-Eventually we reconciled.
+Eventually, we reconciled.

 Another sign of a cult is members not allowed to question their leaders.
 Cult leaders often expect blind obedience from their followers.
 On the other hand, Jesus encourages us to ask for wisdom (James 1:5) and for confirmations if we’re uncertain it’s His will to do something.
 2 Corinthians 13:1 says, “By the mouth of two or three witnesses every word shall be established.”